samjtro/mern/README.md

 # mern

-usage: `chmod +x setup; ./setup`

-two notes:
-- before doing this, create a git repo with the Node gitignore; then, move the setup file to your repo
+usage: create a git repo with the Node gitignore, then: `curl 'https://raw.githubusercontent.com/samjtro/mern/main/setup' > setup; chmod +x setup; ./setup`
-- having `npm` installed is the only requirement

 ## what does this do?